-“Royal,” Mallory cut into my panic.
+“Royal,” Mallory cut into my panic, her voice making me feel like I should stab a knife into my ear to stop the sound.
 “I think we should go.
 There’s something wrong with her.”

 “There’s nothing wrong with her,” he snapped at her.
 “She’s throwing a fuckin’ fit.
 Just like she always does when she doesn’t get what she wants.”
 I felt the booth flex as he slid into it, effectively cornering me.
 “News flash, Kennedy.
 The world doesn’t revolve around you.
 When a man wants to talk to you, you give him the time.
 It’s called being polite.”

 “No. It’s called being a jackass.
 Now leave.
 Before I make you.”